mongodb/docs-node/source/includes/fundamentals-sections.rst

   authentication and log a user in

 * :doc:`Versioned API </fundamentals/versioned-api>`: run operations
-  with a specific API Versioned
+  with a specific API version

 * :doc:`CRUD Operations </fundamentals/crud>`: read and write data to MongoDB